jessepav/lacygoill-wiki-backup/vim/popup.md

    - `mapping: v:false` is passed to `popup_create()` (it's set to `v:true` by default)

 ##
-## A long line is wrapped in a Vim popup but not in an Nvim float.
-Why the difference?

-It's not wrapped in Nvim because you probably reset the option.

-OTOH, in a Vim popup window, all window-local options are automatically reset to their default value.
-And the default value of `'wrap'` is on.
-Note that  in the  case of  `'wrap'`, this  behavior can  be overridden  via the `wrap` key passed in the second argument of `popup_create()`.

-### Now my long line is wrapped in both, but it's not broken at the same characters!

-Same issue, but this time with `'linebreak'`.

-In Vim `'linebreak'` is  reset (because "off" is the default  value), but not in Nvim (because we set it in our vimrc).
-As a result, Vim breaks the line at the last character which fits on the screen, while Nvim only breaks the line at a character which is present inside `'breakat'`.

-##
 ## I can't close my popup terminal with `:close`!

 It's forbidden in a popup terminal; use this instead: